'People will eat less, buy less...': Nithin Kamath sees weight-loss drugs shaking up businesses in India

+Zerodha co-founder Nithin Kamath believes weight-loss drugs like Ozempic and Mounjaro could reshape not just habits, but entire industries.
 “People will eat less, smoke less, buy less, and live longer.
 They’ll also trade less?
 Insurance premiums have to change, and annuity payouts in pensions will have to be readjusted,” he wrote, pointing to the sweeping second-order effects these drugs could trigger.

 Kamath has been tracking the space closely, especially after Eli Lilly launched Mounjaro in India — a GLP-1 drug considered even more effective than Novo Nordisk’s Ozempic.
 For a country with the world’s largest diabetic population and a rising obesity curve, the implications could be enormous.